yoursunny/NDNph/examples/README.md

 # NDNph Examples

-This examples directory is to allow Arduino IDE to locate the unit tests.
+This examples directory is to allow running unit tests in Arduino IDE.
-For examples on how to use NDNph, please see [esp8266ndn](https://github.com/yoursunny/esp8266ndn) library.
+Examples on how to use NDNph in a program can be found in:

+* [../programs](programs) directory: NDNph on Linux
+* [esp8266ndn](https://github.com/yoursunny/esp8266ndn) library: NDNph on microcontrollers